mmularski/shopware-product-alert/README.md

     ![Form on a product page](media/storefront_product_page.png "Form on a product page")

 #### Admin panel
-1. As an admin, you can view emails which are subscribed for specific product.
+1. As an admin, you can view emails that are subscribed for a specific product.

     ![Admin grid](media/admin_grid.png "Admin grid")

-2. After clicking for some row, you can view how many subscribers are signed for this specific product(fir statistics purposes).
+2. After clicking for some row, you can view how many subscribers are signed for this specific product(for statistics purposes).

     ![Admin grid details](media/admin_grid_details.png "Admin grid details")

-3. Also if admin wants to send notifications manually, it can be done by clicking button above grid.
+3. Also if the admin wants to send notifications manually, it can be done by clicking the button above the grid.
    **(By default there is a scheduled task which sends notifications every 24 hours)**

-4. Module has its own email template for notification, so admin can customize it for its needs.
+4. The module has its own email template for notification, so the admin can customize it for its needs.

     ![Admin email template](media/admin_mail_template.png "Admin email template")